-This characteristic is essential when businesses have strict needs in terms of availability, response time, capacity, and support (which, let’s be honest, almost all do these days).
+This consideration is essential when businesses have strict needs in terms of availability, response time, capacity, and support (which, let’s be honest, almost all do these days).
 Cloud Service Level Agreements (Cloud SLAs) are an important element to consider when choosing a provider.
-It’s vital to establish a clear contractual (read: legally enforceable) relationship between a cloud service customer and a cloud service provider.
-Particular attention should also be paid to legal requirements for the security of data hosted in the cloud service.
+It’s vital to establish a clear contractual relationship (read: legally enforceable) between a cloud service customer and a cloud service provider.
+Particular attention should also be paid to legal requirements for the security of data hosted in the cloud service, particularly in light of GDPR regulations.
 You need to be able to trust your cloud provider to do the right thing, and you need a legal agreement that will back you up if something goes wrong.

 Support is another parameter that requires careful consideration.
 If you need help, will you be able to get it quickly and simply?
 In some cases, the only support you will get is through a chat service or call center.
 This may or may not be acceptable to you.
 In other cases, you may have access to a dedicated resource, but there’s a good chance there will be constraints on time and access.
 Ask questions up front about what level and form of support you will have access to before you choose a cloud provider.

 While it should never be the single or most important factor, there’s no denying that cost will play a big role in deciding which cloud service provider(s) you choose.
 It’s helpful to look at both sticker price and associated costs (including personnel you may need to hire to manage your instances).
 Here’s a look at the pricing structure of the three major players:

 - AWS: Amazon determines price by rounding up the number of hours used.
 The minimum use is one hour.
 Instances can be purchased in one of three ways: